Neelala-Balaji/PERN/README.md

 #Visualizations -- added bar chart with static, local json, fetching from API(dynamic data).

+#Multi Language transaltion any language to english -- setup the code and API but it is asking for paid libraries so basic concept I covered

 AWS setup with code repo or jenkins setup to run the application to view in web

 Code refactoring or best standards

-Multi Language transaltion any language to english

 Chatbot app